swaldman/mill-daemon/README.md

   `MILL_DAEMON_PID_FILE` in its environment.
 You can use this to, for example, set up a shutdown hook that will strive to delete the file when your process terminates.

-  If you are running daemons under _systemd_, this is just a nice-to-have backstop. _systemd_ will try to delete the PID file when your process terminates without need for any intervention.
+  _**Note**: If you are running daemons under_ systemd _, this is just a nice-to-have backstop._ systemd _will try to delete the PID file when your process terminates without need for any intervention._

 * By default, the daemon subprocess inherits the `mill` launcher's standard-in and standard-out.
   That gives _systemd_ control over where they should be directed, and is usually what you want.